 Here are three of the best heated RV water hoses currently on the market.
 Any of these three options should work for you.

-Furthermore, the hose has a durable exterior jacket which protects the hose and electrical components from damage which could come from bad weather.
+Furthermore, the hose has a durable exterior jacket that protects the hose and electrical components from damage that could come from bad weather.
 It also has an 18AWG power cord with an LEG indicator plug.
 It operates on 120 VAC.